 Deals, discounts, and Groupons aside, the average price of LASIK today is about $4,400.
 That represents a significant investment for most of us, making it difficult to believe that LASIK is less expensive today than ever before.

 But, it turns out, that is the truth.
 In fact, the price of LASIK has remained relatively stable for the past 10 years, while many other economic factors have risen.
-So much so, it is estimated that today’s LASIK is approximately 20-30 percent less expensive than it was just ten years ago.
+So much so, that it is estimated that today’s LASIK is approximately 20 percent less expensive than it was just ten years ago.

 Today’s LASIK treatment profiles are significantly more precise, achieving 20/20 vision for more than 90 percent of patients and more than 50 percent achieving better than 20/20.
 This precision translates into an even higher safety record.
-LASIK’s exceptional safety is further supported with more advanced diagnostic technology that helps to not only guide a more customized vision correction procedure but also provides valuable information to surgeons to help screen out those patients who aren’t good candidates for LASIK.
+LASIK’s exceptional safety is further supported with more advanced diagnostic technology that helps not only guides a more customized vision correction procedure but also provides valuable information to surgeons to help screen out those patients who aren’t good candidates for LASIK.

-The fact is, that while the LASIK procedure has improved tremendously over the past decade, the cost has remained essentially the same.
+The fact is, that while the LASIK procedure has improved tremendously over the past decade, the price has remained essentially the same.
 This is excellent news for anyone who has been considering investing in laser vision correction for their nearsighted, farsighted, or astigmatism prescription.
-If this describes you, and you are wondering about how to make the cost of LASIK more affordable, here are a few tips:
+If this describes you, and you are wondering about how to make the price of LASIK more affordable, here are a few tips:

 - Look into your employee benefits to see if you have access to Flexible Spending Arrangements (FSA) or Health Savings Accounts that allow you to set aside tax-free money for qualified health expenses, such as LASIK.